 Granted, day trading in and out of sector ETFs is indeed speculative behavior.
-But it’s a misinformed view to assume that tactical trading with sector ETFs is the primary or only way to invest in industry sectors.
+But it’s misinformed to assume tactical trading with sector ETFs is the primary or only way to invest in industry sectors.

-Let’s examine three ways that sector ETFs can actually help to reduce market risk and increase cash flow.
+Let’s examine three ways sector ETFs can help reduce market risk and increase cash flow.

-If an investor really believes in the technology sector and its future prospects for earnings growth, why bet the house on just one horse when you can own many?
+If an investor really believes in the technology sector, why bet the house on just one horse when you can own many?

 That’s where ETFs come in.

-And what about performance?
-Investment study after investment study continues to prove the vast majority of stock portfolios (managed by both amateurs and professionals) consistently underperform corresponding index funds or index ETFs.
+Study after study continues to prove the vast majority of stock portfolios (managed by both amateurs and professionals) consistently underperform corresponding index funds or index ETFs.

 This even applies at the sector level.
-The stock-replacement strategy isn’t just smarter, but it helps investors avoid the higher investment costs associated with those losing strategies.
+The stock-replacement strategy isn’t just smarter, it also helps investors avoid the higher investment costs associated with those losing strategies.